esm-tools/pymor_workshop/exercises/aux_files.md

   ```
 </details>

 Now, we will specify ten years of data in one of our rules.
-You can use any data you want here:
+You can use
+the data from the basic example data here:

 <details>
   <summary>Solution</summary>